MariusAchitei/FiiPracticFootball/readme.md

 ## Technologies used

-The Back-end was made using the .NET framework in C# The Front-end was made using RasorBlade also from .NET The data persistance is implemented using SQL_SERVER
+The Back-end was made using the .NET framework in C# The Front-end was made using RazorBlade also from .NET The data persistance is implemented using SQL_SERVER

 ## Screenshots